BrandonU27/rust-password-gen/README.md

-# Brandon's Simple Rust Password Generate
+# Brandon's Simple Rust Password Generate (work in progress)

 First Simple Rust Program.
 This project aims to teach me the Rust programming language and Slint GUI while creating a useful tool for generating strong passwords.
 It's a personal project made for educational purposes.